 The PharmD for Pharmacists is the Faculty’s newest program.
 This program is designed for practicing pharmacists and recent pharmacy graduates who possess a Bachelor of Science in Pharmacy degree and wish to expand their skills and shape their practices to meet the changing scope of pharmacy practice.
 This flexible, customizable, and Canadian program offers participants a unique opportunity to study while you continue to fulfill your responsibilities as a practicing pharmacist, providing learning experiences that will enable you to advance your practice to encompass the full scope of change.
 As a result, the time it takes to complete this program depends on you, but can take between one year and four years to earn your PharmD degree.
-Prospective students should apply for admission between July 2014 and October 2014 for admission in January 2015, and between January 2015 and May 2015 for admission in September 2015.
+Prospective students should apply for admission by September 1, 2015 for admission in January 2016.

 Pharmaceutical Chemistry Specialist